Socialism in the United Kingdom: 1990s

 In 1989 in Scotland, and 1990 for the rest of the UK, the Conservatives introduced the deeply unpopular poll tax.
 For the first time in the decade, socialists were able to organise effective opposition, culminating in the "poll tax riot" on 31 March 1990.
 Margaret Thatcher's own party compelled her to step down on 22 November that year, and she was replaced by John Major, who abolished the charge in 1991.

-The CPGB dissolved itself in 1991, although their former newspaper, the Morning Star, continues to be published and follows the programme of the Communist Party of Britain which was founded in 1988 after an internal crisis in the CPGB led to a split.
+The CPGB dissolved itself in 1991, although its former newspaper, the Morning Star, continues to be published and follows the programme of the Communist Party of Britain, which was founded in 1988 after an internal crisis in the CPGB led to a split.
 The Eurocommunists, who had controlled the party's magazine Marxism Today, formed the Democratic Left.

 In the run-up to the 1992 general election, polling showed that there might be a hung parliament, but possibly a small Labour majority – the party's lead on the opinion polls had shrunk and some polls had even seen the Tories creep ahead in spite of the deepening recession.
 In the event, the Conservatives led by John Major; won a fourth consecutive election with a majority of 21 seats.
 This has been attributed to both the Labour Party's premature triumphalism (in particular at the Sheffield Rally) and the Tories' "Tax Bombshell" advertising campaign, which highlighted the increased taxes that a Labour government would impose.
 This general election defeat was shortly followed by Kinnock's resignation after nearly a decade as leader.
 And, as had happened in the aftermath of the 1959 general election defeat, there was widespread public and media doubt as to whether a Labour government could be elected again, since it had failed in the face of a recession and rising unemployment.